 Editor's note: Further UE action is FFS when the rejection cause is"S-NSSAI temporarily not available in the registration area".

 If the UE did not include the requested NSSAI in the REGISTRATION REQUEST message and one or more subscribed S-NSSAIs marked as default are available, the AMF shall put the subscribed S-NSSAI(s) marked as default in the allowed NSSAI of the REGISTRATION ACCEPT message.
+The allowed NSSAI of the REGISTRATION ACCEPT message shall identify the available Network Slice(s) in a Tracking Area of the PLMN.